-(1) Purpose.
-To provide design standards for the development of properties north of State Highway 121 between F.M.
-2478 (Custer Road) and Highway 75.
-State Highway 121 is planned as a future freeway connecting U.S. Highway 75 (Central Expressway) to the Dallas/Forth Worth Airport.
-These standards recognize the significance of State Highway 121 as a proposed freeway and the importance of the Regional Employment Center (REC) as a coherent and largely undeveloped expanse of land, quite unique among all undeveloped properties in Weston (See Exhibit 1).

-- (2) The area encompassed by these standards shall include all those properties that extend generally from the centerline of State Highway 121 northward to FM 720 and including some properties north of FM 720.
-This district will span from F.M.
-2478 (Custer Road) to US Highway 75 (See Exhibit 1). - (3) All applicable regulations for use, yards, area, lot dimensions, utility placement, urban design and landscaping shall be those specified for each district, including Planned Development stipulations.
+- (1) Purpose.
+To provide design standards for the development of properties adjacent to and surrounding the proposed outer loop.
+These standards recognize the significance of the proposed outer loop as a proposed freeway and the importance of the Regional Employment Center (REC) as a coherent and largely undeveloped expanse of land, quite unique among all undeveloped properties in Weston (See Exhibit 1). - (2) The area encompassed by these standards shall be determined at such time as the proposed outer loop location has been determined permenanly. - (3) All applicable regulations for use, yards, area, lot dimensions, utility placement, urban design and landscaping shall be those specified for each district, including Planned Development stipulations.
 Where any of the above conflict with those of the Overlay District, the standards in this ordinance and the associated 'Urban Design Standards for the Regional Employment Center (REC)' shall prevail except for zoning that existed prior to the effective date of this ordinance.
 For such properties, the permitted densities, permitted, uses, and general lot development or site plan development standards as set forth in the existing zoning district shall apply.
-However, all other REC Overlay District standards shall apply to such properties. - (4) In order for the City's planning staff to adequately review the site elements detailed in this ordinance and the accompanying design standards a "General Development Plan" shall be submitted for all proposed developments in conjunction with a Site Plan and/or a Preliminary/Final Plat application. - (5) Rezoning requests for any property within the Regional Employment Center (REC) shall be accompanied be a General Development Plan as well as all other requirements of the City of Weston Code of Ordinances. - (6) Rezoning requests shall adopt the Urban Design Guidelines of the Regional Employment Center (REC) unit development standards for the base districts shown on the Future Land Use Plan (FLUP) of the City of Weston have been adopted as part of the City of Weston Zoning Ordinance.
+However, all other REC Overlay District standards shall apply to such properties. - (4) In order for the City's planning staff to adequately review the site elements detailed in this ordinance and the accompanying design standards a "General Development Plan" shall be submitted for all proposed developments in conjunction with a Site Plan and/or a Preliminary/Final Plat application. - (5) Rezoning requests for any property within the Regional Employment Center (REC) shall be accompanied be a General Development Plan as well as all other requirements of the City of Weston Code of Ordinances. - (6) Rezoning requests shall adopt the Urban Design Guidelines of the Regional Employment Center (REC) development standards for the base districts shown on the Future Land Use Plan (FLUP) of the City of Weston have been adopted as part of the City of Weston Zoning Ordinance.